 Photocopies and microfilm copies of items which belong to other libraries and archives may require permission of the owner institution to further reproduce or publish.
 Users making further copies for their own research do so at their own discretion.
 Before publication of any such material, it is the user's responsibility to identify the original source and obtain permission.

 The collection also contains drafts and reprints of research papers, and numerous folders of academic and personal correspondence.
-Some documents in the collection are in French or Spanish.
+Some items are in French or Spanish.

-Note that the early dates given in collection and series titles reflect the dates of the original primary source material that Hamilton used for his research, not the date when the photostat, photocopy or transcription was created.
+Note that the early dates in the collection reflect the dates of the original primary source material that Hamilton used for his research, not the date when the photostat, photocopy or transcription was created.

 The collection comprises the papers of Francis Warrington (Frank) Dawson (1840-1889), whose original name was Austin John Reeks; his wife, Sarah Ida Fowler (Morgan) Dawson; and of their son, Francis Warrington Dawson II, known as Warrington Dawson (1878-1962).
 The papers are primarily literary in character, with many editorials, newspaper writings, short stories, novels, articles, scrapbooks, diaries, reminiscences, and letters.